2022 Call for Contributions

 We welcome reviews of digital and print recovery work that reflects diverse communities’ work as well as reviews of the digital tools that enhance recovery.

-We invite essays in which contributors reflect on their training of the next generation of scholarly editors as well as outline the ways in which pedagogues use recovered source materials and scholarly editing in a variety of educational contexts.
+We invite essays in which contributors reflect on their training of the next generation of scholarly editors as well as outline the ways in which college and university educators use recovered source materials and scholarly editing in a variety of educational contexts and with a focus on our diverse cultural heritage.

 Scholarly Editing is a home to sustainable small-scale editions of interesting and understudied texts.
 Such editions may range from a single document to 130 short documents or to two variants of a single text.
 We encourage those who wish to propose a micro edition to consult the executive editorial team in advance of forwarding their proposals.